 Research Continuity Overview

-Researchers will be allowed to return to Restricted Activity.
+Researchers will be allowed to return to Normal Activity.

 - Details are included in the university’s Research Continuity plan, developed based on recommendations from the COVID-19 Response Team and Research subcommittee.